hoppe93/SOFT2/doc/sphinx/source/scripts/ParticlePusher.rst

 .. option:: equation

    :Default value: ``guiding-center``
-   :Allowed values: Name of any :ref:`module-equation-gc` or :ref:`module-equation-particle`.
+   :Allowed values: Name of any :ref:`module-equation` configuration block.

    Specifies which equation to use.
 The two equations ``guiding-center`` and ``particle`` are pre-defined by this module with default settings.
 The